arcus-azure/arcus.webapi/docs/features/cloudevent/receive-cloudevents-job.md

 # Securely Receive CloudEvents

-The `Arcus.BackgroundJobs` library provides a background job to securely receive [CloudEvent](https://github.com/cloudevents/spec)s.
+The `Arcus.BackgroundJobs` library provides a collection of background jobs to securely receive [CloudEvents](https://github.com/cloudevents/spec).
 This allows API's to have asynchronous jobs that allow external parties to forward events to react upon, without exposing a public endpoint.

 ## How This Works